oapicf/endoflife.date-api-clients/clients/ruby/generated/docs/DefaultApi.md

 require 'endoflife_date'

 api_instance = EndOfLifeDateApiClient::DefaultApi.new
-product = TODO # Object | Product URL as per the canonical URL on the endofife.date website
+product = 'product_example' # String | Product URL as per the canonical URL on the endofife.date website

 begin
   # Get All Details